Be a Guest Blogger with BTP

 Our guidelines for the blog posts are as follows:

 - Blogs should be a minimum of 1,000 words and a maximum of 2,500 words.

-- The focus should be on therapeutic and clinical learning either about the chosen topic or, if writing an article based on an attended workshop, the therapeutic/clinical learning from the speaker’s presentation (and not a traditional ‘review’ of the workshop, for example).
+- The focus should be on therapeutic and clinical learning about the chosen topic.
+If writing an article based on an attended workshop the focus should be the therapeutic/clinical learning from the speaker’s presentation (and not a traditional ‘review’ of the workshop, for example).

 - The goal is to produce an article for therapists to read so that a therapist with little or no prior knowledge of the subject can feel they can learn a number of key lessons about an issue or clinical practice.